dkoh12/WorldBrain/README.md

 # CreativeAI Studio - AI-Powered Creative Platform

+This project is 100% vibecoded using Replit and Replit Agent.

 ## Overview

 CreativeAI Studio is a comprehensive creative platform that combines multiple AI-powered creative tools into a unified workspace.
 The platform integrates 3D modeling, music production, video editing, and code development with real-time collaboration features and AI assistance.
-Built with React and Express, it provides a modern web-based creative environment designed for professional creators and teams.
+Built with React and Express, it provides a modern web-based creative environment designed for professional creators and teams.~~~~

 ### Recent Updates (September 16, 2025)
 - **Added object rotation controls**: Shift+drag to rotate objects interactively, plus manual rotation inputs in Properties panel